 Santander’s loans are designed to help consumers achieve their goals, be it a new car, making home improvements or to refresh their finances.

-Loans displayed have term lengths between 6 months and 5 years, and 3.64% APR.
+Loans displayed from 1 company have term lengths between minimum 6 months and maximum 5 years and maximum 3.0% APR.

 Warning: Late repayments can cause you serious money problems.
 For more information see our debt help guides.